This Yucatan itinerary guide is authored by Shelley

 How Do I Get to the Yucatan?

 The easiest way to get to Yucatan is to fly into Cancun International Airport (code: CUN).
-There are other smaller, regional Yucatan airports scattered throughout the area, but it’s generally easiest and cheapest to fly into Cancun.
+There are other smaller, regional Yucatan airports scattered throughout the area, but it’s generally the easiest and cheapest to fly into Cancun.

-Renting a Car in Yucatan
+Renting a Car for Your Yucatan Itinerary

 Cancun is also the best place to get a rental car, as you’ll have the largest selection right at the airport.
 In general, it’s quite safe to drive in Mexico, with the obvious caveat that you’ll be in a foreign country, unfamiliar with the driving laws and local customs.